npham49/simple-file-system/README.md

 # INTRODUCTION

--Microsoft's FAT file system can be read and operated on using this program.
+- Microsoft's FAT file system can be read and operated on using this program.
 By traversing the FAT table this program acquire infomations needed to perform specific actions on the file system.

 # INPUT